Four Rwandans ‘granted refugee status in UK over fears of persecution’

 The details of the cases are in addition to the six people who Home Office figures suggest had UK asylum claims approved between April 2022 and September 2023, according to the Observer.

-The report threatens to undermine the Prime Minister’s position that Kigali is “unequivocally” safe – an argument which is central to his plan to revive the Government’s flagship asylum policy.
+The report threatens to undermine the Prime Minister’s position that Kigali is “unequivocally” safe – an argument that is central to his plan to revive the government’s flagship asylum policy.

-One of the Rwandans was a supporter of an opposition party led by Victoire Ingabire Umuhoza, the Observer reported.
+One of the Rwandans was a supporter of an opposition party led by Victoire Ingabire Umuhoza, the newspaper reported.

-He was reportedly granted asylum on October 12, the day after the Home Office concluded a case in the Supreme Court arguing the country was safe.
+He was said to have been granted asylum on October 12, the day after the Home Office concluded a case in the Supreme Court arguing the country was safe.

 Another said he sought refuge in Britain because he feared he would be targeted in Rwanda over a family member’s suspected links to the opposition.